 3.1 We may collect and process personal data about you through the Channels when you:

 3.1.1 access and use our site and/or platform;

-3.1.2 register for an account on our site or register to use our platform or subscribe for other services, contests, special events or mailing lists we offer or make available from time to time;
+3.1.2 register for an account on our site or register to use our platform or choose to subscribe via the site or platform to our network news or to our property and marketing alerts or for other services, contests, special events or mailing lists we offer or make available from time to time;

 3.1.4 provide (or we ask for) information concerning technical assistance in relation to a problem with our site/platform;

 3.1.5 engage in general correspondence with us (whether in writing, by email, by telephone, via our Information Centre, or otherwise);

 3.1.6 post content on our site or social media pages (if applicable);